onlabsorg/olojs/doc/swan.md

 * If X is a namespace, it return the tuple of its names
 * If X is of any other type, it returns X itself

+#### size X
+The `size` function taken a value `X` and returns:

+* The number of characters if X is a string
+* The number of items if X is a list
+* The number of own names if X is a namespace

 ## Comments
 Everything following a `#` symbol, up to the end of the line, is a comment and